ManageIQ/manageiq-ui-service/skin-sample/README.md

 What these scripts do, is to create a symlink from `client/skin` to this skin's directory.

-All you need to do after is `gulp build`, or restart the development server.
+All you need to do after is `yarn build`, or restart the development server.

 ## How to override an image